sksinghk/sksinghk/README.md

 ## 🎨 Tech Palette

 🌱 Currently Growing
-Gardening in the fields of Machine Learning 🤖 Nurturing seeds of creativity with UI/UX design 🎨
+Gardening in the fields of Web Development 🤖
+Nurturing seeds of creativity with Big Data 🎨
 🚀 Flying Through the GitHubverse

 📫 Message in a Bottle